 When?
 The workshops will take place in Karachi between October and December and throughout 2020.
 Each workshop is up to 10 days long.

 Deadline to send in application: 10th of September 2019 at midnight AFT or PKT.

-The second workshop would take place in November or December (tbc).
+The second workshop would take place in December (tbc).

 All applicants will be contacted until end of September 2019 by email with an answer on their application.

 Why?
 The Film Talents II – Voices from Pakistan and Afghanistan programme is intended to support the professional development and creative production skills of young film makers in Afghanistan and Pakistan.
 The Goethe-Institut is convinced that young film makers from the region can foster understanding of their local communities both locally and internationally.
 This programme is designed to help young filmmakers tackle the challenges they face and to bridge a gap between formal education in film and media in Pakistan and Afghanistan and actual production in the field.
 Through mentoring, this programme will also help young filmmakers develop storytelling methods to engage with audiences and the insights needed to break through to international festivals.
 In today’s world, documentary research and film offer both tools and platforms to connect people through stories.
 Among the demographically young populations of Pakistan and Afghanistan there is great potential for talent in creative production to address the social issues they see locally.
 Both countries are home to very diverse communities.
 There is a pressing need for young people in this region to become aware of the positive possibilities of a diversity of narratives as well as the potential for a wider (international) impact.

 We define quality as the ability of projects to combine social relevance, artistic excellence, newness of proposed idea and impact on local contexts with a global relevance